How to Use Product Add-Ons, Free Gifts, and Upsell Pop-Ups to Increase Shopify AOV (2026)

 Popular add-ons that Shopify merchants use to increase sales include:

 The key with product page add-ons is relevance and simplicity.
 The offer should feel like a helpful suggestion, not a pushy upsell.
-By showcasing add-ons that enhance the main product (e.g. a vase for a bouquet, or a memory card for a camera), you make the customer’s life easier and increase the perceived value of their purchase.
+By showcasing add-ons that enhance the main product, you make the customer's life easier and increase the perceived value of their purchase.
+Apps like Smart Upsell make it easy to configure these product page add-ons without any coding.

 When setting up upsell pop-ups, keep these best practices in mind: